H. Rad Bethlen

 I barricaded myself in my cabin, fearful that the craving for blood was too powerful a lure.
 I feared not my men, I feared for them.
 In time my men came to the door, beat upon it, and announced "land ho."
 I freed myself and went to the deck.
 Indeed, there was land.
 We rejoiced.
 Here might be civilization and with it hope.
 If not people and their works, may there at least be fresh water and wild nature with all her bounty.
 We were at the mercy of the wind and waves.
 We had not even oars, we used prayer instead.
 As if by miracle, the waves carried us to the island.

 Yet, the miracle failed.
 As we approached we saw that the island was barren rock.
-Worse than this, we were being carried towards it with haste.
+Worse than this, we were being carried toward it with haste.
 There was no shore upon which to make a safe landing, only sharp rocks.
 We braced for impact.

 . . .